pidzi92/rest-service/README.md

 After the file is processed, it will be moved into PROCESSED subfolder

 ## DAO
-This layer can be optimized by using Page and Pageable For more info check this links
+This layer can be optimized by using Page and Pageable.
+For more info check these links:

 [Page](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Page.html)